gromacs/gromacs/docs/gmxapi/userguide/install.rst

 and the sample code are built with the same compiler(s).

-Note that strange errors have been known to occur when mpi4py_ is built with different a different tool set than has been used to build Python and gmxapi.
+Note that strange errors have been known to occur when mpi4py_ is built with a different tool set than has been used to build Python and gmxapi.
 If the default compilers on your system are not sufficient for GROMACS or gmxapi, you may need to build, e.g., OpenMPI or MPICH, and/or build mpi4py_ with a specific MPI compiler wrapper.
 This can complicate building in environments such as Conda_.
-You should be able to confirm that your MPI compiler wrapper is consistent with your GROMACS tool chain by comapring the output of :command:`mpicc --version` with the compiler information reported by :command:`gmx --version`.
+You should be able to confirm that your MPI compiler wrapper is consistent with your GROMACS tool chain by comparing the output of :command:`mpicc --version` with the compiler information reported by :command:`gmx --version`.

-Set the MPICC environment variable to the MPI compiler wrapper and forcibly reinstall mpi4py_::
+Set the ``MPICC`` environment variable to the MPI compiler wrapper and forcibly reinstall mpi4py_::

     export MPICC=`which mpicc`
     pip install --no-cache-dir --upgrade --no-binary ":all:" --force-reinstall mpi4py

 If you have a different MPI C compiler wrapper, substitute it for :command:`mpicc` above.

+While ``gmxapi`` is configuring its build system during installation, it will try to confirm the compatibility of the ``mpi4py`` toolchain with that of the
+|Gromacs| installation.
+If they appear incompatible, you should see a ``CMake``
+message that includes a guess at what you might try using for ``MPICC``.

 .. _installation: